 Calle Arco de Pilar, 8 - Burgos +661 00 79 73

 The salivation tour of Burgos starts here.
-Not only do they have some of the best Iberico cebo & bellota hams I've ever tasted in Castilla y León, they also offer Spanish-cured Wagyu beef and jamón de cordero lechal (suckling lamb (milk-fed only) cured just like jamón serrano).
-The best part is, they fricking know how to cut it.
-Owner Carlos often mans the board and watching his knife skills on ham is like pornography in a salt-cured food world.
-Wash it down with Cavas, Champagnes and Sherries on offer among other wines.
+Not only do they have some of the best Iberico cebo & bellota hams I've ever tasted, they also offer Spanish-cured Wagyu beef (crossed w/ a Spanish breed) and jamón de cordero lechal (suckling lamb (milk-fed only) cured just like jamón serrano) - of course, these are seasonal and/or available upon owner, Carlos' jaunts around cure-caves the peninsula over.
+The best part is, the product is tops AND they fricking know how to cut it.
+Watching staff knife skills on ham is like pornography in a salt-cured food world.
+Wash it down with Sherries, Cavas, Champagnes, and other good wines on offer.

 Paseo Arco de Ladrillo, 28 - Valladolid +628 66 98 24

 Eating well in Spain is more difficult than one would imagine.
 With access to some of the world's best raw materials, shining light on these products is often overlooked.
 Chuchi's place was one of my top two finds during the 2016 visit.
 On a back street close to an overpass lies this nest of culinary splendor.
 Simple yet difficult preparations render purity of flavor.

 Plaza Eustaquio de la Torre - Peñafiel +983 88 00 07